 Los Angeles is California’s largest and perhaps most famous city.
 A sprawling hub in the southern part of the state with a population of almost 4 million, it’s a place synonymous with the glitz and the glamour of Hollywood and the movers and shakers of the film industry.
-With a plethora of neighbourhoods spanning the city’s extensive size, each of them possess an abundance of their own distinctive features: Beverley Hills is home to the bronzed and the beautiful, with tree-lined streets flanked by gated mansions; Venice Beach boasts a popular arts community with colourful characters a-plenty, while West Hollywood is known for the hustle and bustle of its sparkling nightlife.
-With so much to cover we have curated the perfect guide for spending 48 hours in LA featuring the top things to do without the tourist traps.
+With a plethora of neighbourhoods spanning the city’s extensive size, each of them possess an abundance of their own distinctive features.
+Beverley Hills is home to the bronzed and the beautiful, with tree-lined streets flanked by gated mansions.
+Venice Beach boasts a popular arts community with colourful characters a-plenty.
+West Hollywood is known for the hustle and bustle of its sparkling nightlife.
+With so much to cover we have curated the perfect city guide for spending 48 hours in LA featuring the top things to do without running into the tourist traps.

 While the city is well-known as a back drop for many famous film and sitcoms, it’s certainly a place that needs some pre-planning prior to a visit to ensure you get the most out of it.
 So, if you’re after some Californian dreaming of your own our bespoke recommendations of where to stay, what to eat, and things to see in LA should help you make the most out of your LA stay.

 LA is a city that is overwhelmingly large in size at 1,302 km².
 Notorious for both its hard-to-navigate public transport system and terrible traffic jams, crossing the city is no mean feat.
 Hiring a car is almost essential; though if this isn’t an option we recommend making use of phone apps Lyft or Uber – both of which are readily available and rides can be shared with others in order to lessen the fare.